kommander/cinderjs/README.md

 Bringing basics of web development to beginners involves at least three languages: HTML, CSS, Javascript.
 Too much overhead to draw a line on the screen.
-So while maintainig a feature rich foundation for graphical scripting, it is supposed to be the base for a simplified gfx programming abstraction, suitable for children and minors, with abilities to exchange cross platform compatible scripts.
+So while maintainig a feature rich foundation for graphical scripting, it is supposed to be the foundation for a simplified gfx programming abstraction, suitable for children and minors, with abilities to exchange cross platform compatible scripts.

 # Run
 # OSX
+Drag a js file onto the application.
+If it is a cinder module, it will run it.
+If another script is already running, it is shut down and replaced.
 Simply specify a "*.js" file to run on startup:
 ```
 $> open xcode/build/Debug/cinderjs.app --args /Users/sebastian/Dropbox/+Projects/cinderjs/lib/test.js